F. Michael Rogers: Later career

 Rogers served as secretary of the Air Force Council in the Office of the Vice Chief of Staff from May 1962 until February 1963, and then as director of the secretariat, Air Force Council Designated Systems Management Group, Air Staff Board.
 He was assigned to Air Force Systems Command as assistant deputy chief of staff, development plans in September 1966, and became deputy chief of staff, development plans in August 1968.
 Rogers served as senior member, United Nations Command, Military Armistice Commission, Korea, from July 1970 to August 1971.
 He assumed the position of deputy chief of staff for technical training at Air Training Command Headquarters in August 1971.
 He became vice commander of Air Training Command in November 1972.
 In November 1973 Rogers was appointed commander of the Air University at Maxwell Air Force Base, Alabama.
 In this position, he directed the professional military education programs for both officers and noncommissioned officers to meet the requirements of the Air Force.
 He became commander of the Air Force Logistics Command in August 1975.
 Rogers was promoted to the grade of general effective September 1, 1975.
 He retired on January 31, 1978.
-After retirement, he helped to co-found MGM Grand Air with another Los Angeles businessman.
+After retirement, he helped to co-found and was CEO of two luxury airlines, Regent Air and MGM Grand Air.
 In retirement, Rogers resided in Santa Barbara, California until his death from complications of Parkinson's disease in 2014 and is buried at Arlington National Cemetery.